-If you want to attract subscribers, especially for an art channel, it's best to create educational videos.
+If you want to create education content, you must have something to teach.
 There are lots of people looking to learn to create art on Youtube.
 If you have educational videos, that's what they will look for.
 Tutorials are also ever green so people will continue to look for them into the future as compared to art products which have a time span.

 7. Make use of current events and ride on their marketing mojo

-You can create videos that are linked to current events.
-Movies are big!
-Huge!
+You can create videos that are linked to current events or holidays.
+Movies are popular!
 You can create a tutorial on fan art, or a timelapse video showing you drawing one.
 When the movie Frozen was out, artists all around in and outside of Youtube were drawing fan art for Anna and Elsa.

 This will help you get new views and subscribers.
 When people are excited about movies, they will search for the characters they like.
 If you have that character drawing video, they are likely to find you through Youtube search.

 Pay attention to events as well.
 E.g. Inktober, watercolour month, Halloween, holidays or festivals.
 You can create related art during these events too.

 8. Have voiceovers or narration instead of subtitles